This article explains how to create, configure, and manage a guest network, along with the optional guest portal and hotspot system.

 How to Create a UniFi Guest Network

-- Open up your UniFi Network Controller and go to Settings > Wireless Networks.
+- Open UniFi Network and go to Settings > WiFi.

-- To create a new guest network, select Create New Wireless Network, otherwise edit an existing network.
+- To create a new guest network, select Add New WiFi Network, otherwise edit an existing network.

 - Provide a name.
 This is the WiFi (SSID) name users will see on their device's WiFi network list when attempting to connect.